elliescharpf/a3-elliescharpf/README.md

 - Connecting the user data from mongodb compass to its own transaction data.
 - Having the data show up for the specific user without having to click add transaction (I still haven't figured this out yet).
 - I also have error messages in the console about tailwindcss that I have not resolved
+- I also had a hard time formatting the date

 ## Authentication
 I chose to use local storage for authentication because it was the easiest and most straight forward.